monsoonmaelstrom/book2/book2.md

 “Gavin, can you untie the knot, please?”

 He nods, and then does it with surprising quickness.
-Just a couple of seconds.
+Merely a couple of seconds.

 Once he’s done, I ask the same of Henry.
 Henry’s not as fast as Gavin, but he’s under the ten seconds I mentioned that first day.